prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 ## Implementation Plan

-### 1. Experimental feature flags for OTLP delta ingestion
+### 1. Experimental feature flag for OTLP delta ingestion

-Add the `--enable-feature=otlp-native-delta-ingestion` and `--enable-feature=otlp-delta-as-gauge-ingestion` feature flags as described in [Delta metric type](#delta-metric-type) to add appropriate types and flags to series on ingestion.

-Note a `--enable-feature=otlp-native-delta-ingestion` was already introduced in https://github.com/prometheus/prometheus/pull/16360, but that doesn't add any type metadata to the ingested series.
+A `--enable-feature=otlp-native-delta-ingestion` was already introduced in https://github.com/prometheus/prometheus/pull/16360, but that doesn't add any type metadata to the ingested series.
+Update the feature to set the type to gauge and add the `__otel_...` labels.

 ### 2. Function warnings